shemetz/tokenmagic-automatic-wounds/Readme.md

 - Whenever an actor is dealt damage, a "repeatable splash wound" special effect will be applied to the token, making it look like an open wound has appeared.
 - Wounds will appear in a random circle position on the token, with size depending on the amount of damage dealt.
-- Healing applied to the actor will make existing wounds shrink or disappear, depending on amou of healing.
+- Healing applied to the actor will make existing wounds shrink or disappear, depending on amount of healing.
 - (Configurable) Wound colors is red by default.
 - (Configurable) All wounds will disappear when a token is fully healed.